CicadaCinema/PhysicsSim/PhysicsSim/Info.md

 ## Role of object-oriented programming (OOP)

-OOP, a major component of the design of the simulation, is the practice of treating code as a collection of classes and objects, each responsible for one small aspect of the whole, as opposed to a structure where the whole program is treated as one long series of functions.
+OOP, a major component of the design of the simulation, is the practice of handling a collection of classes and objects, where each responsible for one small aspect of the whole, as opposed to a structure where the whole program is treated as one long series of functions.
 Programs written with OOP in mind usually have a number of defining characteristics, describing the way in which objects are to communicate.

 The fact that the simulation concerns an arbitrary number of discrete objects (planets) makes it easy to conceptualise each planet as an instance of the planet class, with its own properties such as mass, radius, position and velocity.
 Furthermore, each planet must be able to update its own location and velocity on every rendered frame, so it was intuitive to introduce a method of that class to handle updating these fields for a given planet.
 The principles of OOP allow each instance of this class to access data of all other instances, so any given planet can calculate the force on itself from all the other individual planets.